thatstoasty/prism/README.md

 - Map `--help` flag to configurable help function.
 - Add find suggestion logic to `Command` struct.
 - Enable required flags.
+- Replace print usage with writers to enable stdout/stderr/file writing.
+- Split `Run` and `RunE` fields so that the primary run function `Run` can return no errors while `RunE` can return errors.

 ### Improvements